 He said it was all the more upsetting because it is being screened at midday on Good Friday, the moment the Bible says Jesus was put on the cross.

-known as the Gnostic Gospels which were not included in the agreed list of books which became the New Testament.
-They include references to Mary being kissed on the mouth by Jesus, being his favourite and even, as one passage suggests, his wife.
+writings known as the Gnostic Gospels which were not included in the agreed list of books which became the New Testament.
+They include references to Mary being kissed on the mouth by Jesus, being his favourite and even, as one passage

 Nazir-Ali accused the BBC of deliberately causing offense to Christians.
 He said:

 This is going out at 12 o'clock on Good Friday which is exactly the time that Christians are thinking about Christ on the cross, this highly provocative stuff that really encourages a sexualisation of Christ with references to him being kissed

 on the mouth by Mary Magdalene and it refers to her being his wife.